-- Delete the suspicious email from your email account.
+- Delete the suspicious email from your inbox.

-We'll send you an email response to let you know if the email is indeed fraudulent.
-In the meantime, don't click on any links or download any attachments within the suspicious email.
+We'll look into it and email you a response to let you know if it is indeed fraudulent.
+In the meantime, don't click any links or download any attachments within the suspicious email.

 Phishing emails often lead you to fake or "spoof" websites in an attempt to steal your private, sensitive data.
-If you believe you've arrived at a spoof website, do not enter any information.
+These could look very unusual and not fit with what you expect from the company, or could appear very genuine – but end up having a suspicious URL in the web address bar.
+If you believe you’re on a spoof website, don’t enter any information.

-All you have to do is copy and paste the site's Web address into an email message and send it to firstname.lastname@example.org.
-Our security experts will review and if it is a bogus website, we’ll get it shutdown.
-With this simple action, you'll be helping to keep our entire community safe.
+Instead, all you have to do is copy the site's web address and paste it into an email message; send it to email@example.com.
+Our security experts will examine the site and if it’s bogus, we’ll get it shut down.
+With this simple action, you'll be helping us keep our entire community safe.

-SMS SPAM can contain suspicious content or could just be annoying.
-Many carriers will let you report SPAM by simply forwarding the message to ‘7726’, which is the numbers for ‘SPAM’ on most phones.
-Check with your phone service provider to verify if this is supported or read more here to find out more.
+SMS SPAM can be more than just annoying – it may contain suspicious content.
+Many carriers will let you report SPAM by simply forwarding the message to ‘7726’ (which is the keys for ‘SPAM’ on most phones).
+Check with your service provider to find if this service is supported, or read more here.